 You’ve been reading blogs and the twitter-sphere for awhile.
-Perhaps you have your own blog, but you long to be endorsed by a ‘real’ website and published.
+Perhaps you have been writing your own blog, but you long to be endorsed by a ‘real’ website and published.
 Perhaps you want to be published for the credibility, the fans (ha!), or perhaps the lavish amounts of beer and pizza that such publishing would provide you.
-This article isn’t about having the idea or developing the article – it is about how you interact with editors, based on my roughly ten-years of writing part-time for technology publications, mostly on the web.
+This article isn’t about having the idea or developing the article; it is about how you interact with editors, based on my roughly ten-years of writing part-time for technology publications, mostly on the web.

 Just about every website has a “write for us” link.
 If they don’t, you can look for the name of the editors and email them directly.
 If you can’t find that, you can get on LinkedIn and look for editors and the name of the site.

 Once you have a editors email address and an idea and a format (you do have an idea and a format, right?) search the website for your topic.
 You likely want your topic to have appeared on the site–which shows relevance–but not too recently, and you want to make sure you have a new wrinkle, trend, or development you can expand upon for your story.
 If last month’s cover story and theme were all on your topic, it is unlikely to be picked for this week’s issue, no matter how fresh your approach.